gsoules/MapsAlive-Plugin/README.md

 you make any image interactive.

-The MapsAlive plugins works by letting your Omeka installation act as a [MapsAlive Live Data](https://www.mapsalive.com/docs/livedata-intro/) server that provides the interactive map with metadata and images from your Omeka items in real time.
-This way you don't have to copy the data into the map, and if you update an item in Omeka, the change will automatically be reflected on the interactive map.
+The MapsAlive plugins works by letting your Omeka installation act as a [MapsAlive Live Data](https://www.mapsalive.com/docs/livedata-intro/) server that responds to map requests for metadata and images from your Omeka items.
+With this solution, any changes you make to your Omeka items are automatically reflected on your interactive map.

-The plugin lets you specify the HTML that the map will use to display the data when someone clicks on or touches a hotspot on the map.
+The plugin lets you specify the HTML that the map will use to display information from your Omeka items.
+The map displays the information when someone mouses over, clicks, or touches a hotspot on the map.
 The HTML can contain Omeka content from one item or from multiple items.
-You specify the HTML and what content it will contain from which items on the plugin's configuration page.
+You specify the HTML as a template on the plugin's configuration page.

+## Installation
+1. Unzip the release file into your Omeka installation's plugins directory.
+2. Rename the folder to `MapsAlive`.
+3. Activate the plugin from the Admin → Settings → Plugins page.

 ## Documentation
 Detailed documentation for this plugin is located at <https://digitalarchive.us/docs/plugins/mapsalive>.